hortonworks/data-tutorials/tutorials/hdp/getting-started-with-druid/tutorial-0.md

 3\. **Loading Batch Data into Druid**: Learn to load batch data into Druid by submitting an _ingestion task_ that points to your desired data file via POST request.

-4\. **Loading Streaming Data into Druid via HTTP**: Learn to use Tranquility Server to send data into Druid using an HTTP client.

-5\. **Querying Data from Druid**: Learn to write JSON-based queries to answer questions about the dataset.
+4\. **Querying Data from Druid**: Learn to write JSON-based queries to answer questions about the dataset.